MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 ## DacFxNeededForSQLProvider, ERROR\_SCRIPTDOM\_NEEDED\_FOR\_SQL\_PROVIDER, ERROR\_SQLCLRTYPES\_NEEDED\_FOR\_SQL\_PROVIDER

-The group of 3 errors share the following diagnosis and resolution:
+The group of three errors share the following diagnosis and resolution:

 **Diagnosis**